Stacktape

 Custom directives

-• Used to add custom logic (e.g. setting database instance size based on a stage or fetching data required in configuration).
+Custom directives are user-defined functions that allow you to add your own logic to your configurations, such as setting a database instance size based on the deployment stage or fetching data required for your configuration.

 Registering directives

-• To use a directive, you first need to register it in the directives section of your configuration file.
+To use a custom directive, you must first register it in the directives section of your stacktape.yml file.

 directives: